Position: Technical Manager, Otago Micro and Nanoscale Imaging.

 Allan says he ‘fell into’ microscopy.
 At high school, he knew he wanted to do science but had no real idea how to go about it.
 After he finished school, Allan got a job in the Anatomy Department at Otago, working for a brand new researcher (not a microscopist) who was still in the middle of setting up his lab.
 While Allan was waiting for his new boss to get organised, he did some basic microscopy training in another research group in the same department.
 Then, 6 weeks later, the electron microscopist in the Anatomy Department resigned, and Allan took his place.
 He’s been doing the job ever since!

 Something new every day

 Allan has been an electron microscopist at Otago for over 30 years – but it’s still challenging and exciting.
-He points out that the technology of microscopy is always changing and so are the projects – Microscopy Otago works with a constant stream of researchers from throughout the University who want to use microscopy in their work.
+He points out that the technology of microscopy is always changing and so are the projects – Otago Micro and Nanoscale Imaging works with a constant stream of researchers from throughout the University who want to use microscopy in their work.
 In just the past year, Allan has worked on projects ranging from how nerve cells communicate with each other to how air spaces in chocolate improve texture.

 It’s a constant state of “Wow!
 That’s really exciting!”

 For every project, Allan and his team are involved during the exciting stage of figuring out how the researchers can answer their science questions using microscopes – as Allan puts it, the “gosh, golly, wow!” stage.
 Once each researcher is up and running on the microscope, the Otago Micro and Nanoscale Imaging team moves on to help troubleshoot the next project.
 He says, “The job is always changing, always new – and every day brings new challenges.”